 From our experience, the sooner you are aware you have a problem, the least time it takes to work through the problem.
 If you are struggling to manage your difficulties with your current support network talk with your diabetes clinician about whether a referral to the diabetes psychologists is appropriate.

 There are two part time Psychologists at the Centre.

-Your health professional at the Centre may suggest that they make a referral for you, if there are problems affecting your diabetes management or your overall health and management.
-If you are uncertain about whether it would be helpful to see us, talk to your diabetes clinician to discuss this.
+During an appointment at the Diabetes Center the person you are seeing may suggest a referral if there are problems or difficulties affecting your diabetes management.
+If you are uncertain about whether it would be helpful to a clinical psychologist, talk to your diabetes clinician to discuss this.

 A podiatrist is a health professional specialising in foot care; they are trained to deal with the prevention, diagnosis, treatment and rehabilitation of medical and surgical conditions of the feet and lower limbs.
 A Diabetes Podiatrist has further experience in active foot disease related to people with diabetes